drlight17/iframed_login_sso/README.md

 ```
 sudo -u www-user /path/to/your/nextcloud/occ config:app:get external jwt_token_pubkey_es256
 ```
-7. Place "iframed_login_sso" in your roundcube config file in plugins array variable
+7. Place "iframed_login_sso" in your roundcube config file in plugins array variable (**WARNING!!! "dovecot_impersonate" plugin MUST BE AFTER "iframed_login_sso" or you will get wrong username and wrong identity in RC GUI !!!** )
 8. Use this url for iframe (!replace jwt_req_parameter with your set parameter in the plugin config.inc.php) `https://yourroundcubeserver.address/?_autologin=yes&jwt_req_parameter=formed_jwt_token` (OPTIONAL) For nextcloud external app use url below (with {jwt} placeholder, you can read more about it in the nextcloud external sites app settings menu)